New rules for Pregnant Workers Fairness Act include divisive accommodations for abortion

 The regulations provide guidance for employers and workers on how to implement the law, which passed with robust bipartisan Congressional support in December 2022 but sparked controversy last year when the Equal Employment Opportunity Commission included abortions in its draft rules.
 The language means that workers can ask for time off to obtain an abortion and recover from the procedure.

 The act requires most employers with 15 or more employees to provide "reasonable accommodations" for a worker’s known limitations related to pregnancy, childbirth, or related medical conditions — including fertility and infertility treatments in some cases — unless the accommodation will cause the employer an undue hardship.
-The EEOC's regulations, which will be used as a framework to enforce the law, will go into effect on June 18.
+The EEOC's regulations will go into effect on June 18.

 Labor advocates hailed the new law as especially important for women of color who are most likely to work in low-wage, physically demanding jobs but are often denied accommodations for everything from time off for medical appointments to the ability to sit or stand on the job.
 Major business groups also supported the law, citing the need for clarity about the accommodations that employers are required to give pregnant workers.